-- Keyboard, mouse and touch input: Data from the keyboard, mouse, and touch input (applicable in scenarios where the transfer of multitouch input frames--generated by a physical or virtual touch digitizer--is required from a terminal server client to a terminal server<3>) on the RDP client is redirected to the user session on the RD Session Host. - Printer jobs: Print jobs from the user session on the RD Session Host can be redirected to a printer attached to the RDP client. - Media player content: An application running on the RD Session Host can redirect media player content to the RDP client. - File system data: An RD Session Host can access local drives on the RDP client using file system redirection. - Clipboard: Clipboard redirection enables a user to copy data from an application running on an RD Session Host to a clipboard located on the RDP client. - Smart card: An RD Session Host can access credential data from a smart card connected to an RDP client. - Ports: An RD Session Host can access devices connected to serial, parallel, and USB ports on an RDP client. - Credentials: Credentials (username and password) are used to authenticate a user when connecting to an RD Session Host.
+- Keyboard, mouse and touch input: Data from the keyboard, mouse, and touch input (applicable in scenarios where the transfer of multitouch input frames--generated by a physical or virtual touch digitizer--is required from a terminal server client to a terminal server<3>) on the RDP client is redirected to the user session on the RD Session Host. - Camera: Video capture data can be redirected from an RDP client to an RDP server. - Printer jobs: Print jobs from the user session on the RD Session Host can be redirected to a printer attached to the RDP client. - Media player content: An application running on the RD Session Host can redirect media player content to the RDP client. - File system data: An RD Session Host can access local drives on the RDP client using file system redirection. - Clipboard: Clipboard redirection enables a user to copy data from an application running on an RD Session Host to a clipboard located on the RDP client. - Smart card: An RD Session Host can access credential data from a smart card connected to an RDP client. - Ports: An RD Session Host can access devices connected to serial, parallel, and USB ports on an RDP client. - Credentials: Credentials (username and password) are used to authenticate a user when connecting to an RD Session Host.